swimmingoncode/the-deno-encyclopedia/src/books/1-fundamentals/mainmatter/_frontmatter.md

 I did some tests in the computer lab, set up some computers to use the program, and got rest, preparing for the day.
-I remember being praised by some teachers these days and being called a genius and _"the next _Bill Gates_."
+I remember being praised by some teachers these days and being called a genius and _"the next Bill Gates"_.

 At this point, you'd probably guessed this story's most hilarious part: the program failed spectacularly!
 The program couldn't cast more than 5 or 6 votes